TheSmimg/Smash-Goblins-2-for-the-PsVita-Plus/README.md

 Smash Goblins 2 for the PsVita+
 ===============================
-A discord bot based off of `discord.py <https://github.com/Rapptz/discord.py/>`__ that binds to a channel and sends a notification whenever images, audio, videos or urls are reposted.
+A discord bot based off of [discord.py](https://github.com/Rapptz/discord.py/) that binds to a channel and sends a notification whenever images, audio, videos or urls are reposted.

 Installing
 ----------
 **Python 3.11 or higher is required**

-Requirements are listed in the `requirements.txt` file.
+Requirements are listed in the ``requirements.txt`` file.

+Run the `Bot.py` file to start the bot.

 Dotenv Configuration
 --------------------